 EIN Definition and Purpose

-To form an LLC, an EIN is necessary for your New York Business.
+To form an LLC, an EIN is necessary for your business.
 An Employer Identification Number (EIN) is a federal tax identification number used by the Internal Revenue Service (IRS) to identify businesses in the United States.
 It is similar to a Social Security Number (SSN) for individuals but is specifically designed for businesses.
 The main purpose of an EIN is to help the IRS track and administer taxes for companies.

 In New York, businesses are required to have an EIN if they meet any of the following criteria: